USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 PCT\_RED|The percent reduction (%) for all sources controlled by this measure.
 This is calculated by dividing the total emissions reductions by the total input emissions.
 RECORD\_ID<br/>VERSION<br/>DELETE\_VERSIONS|System specific columns used for tracking primary key and versioning of data

+Table: Columns in the Strategy Measure Summary. {#tbl:columns_in_the_strategy_measure_summary_table}

 ### Strategy County Summary

 The Strategy County Summary output dataset is a table of emission reduction and cost values aggregated by emissions sector, county, and pollutant.
 This dataset includes all of the emissions inventory sources regardless of whether they were controlled.
 If there is more than one inventory included in the control strategy inputs, then all inventories and their associated Strategy Detailed Results are merged and aggregated in this summary.
-The columns that compose this summary are shown in [Table 4-11](#columns_in_the_strategy_county_summary_table).
-An example Strategy County Summary is shown in [Table 4-15](#example_of_strategy_county_summary_data_table).
+The columns that compose this summary are shown in Table {@tbl:columns_in_the_strategy_county_summary_table}.
+An example Strategy County Summary is shown in Table {@tbl:example_of_strategy_county_summary_data_table}.

 <a id=columns_in_the_strategy_county_summary_table></a>
-**Table 4-11.
-Columns in the Strategy County Summary**

 Column|Description
 ------------------------------------------|------------------------------------------------------------------------------------------------------------------